 Use the Device Simulator only for testing or troubleshooting your integration, preferably on a Jetstream device added explicitly for the purpose of testing.
 Using the simulator on an active physical device could cause data inaccuracies for your Jetstream integration.

-- Lock this Device - Issues a Lock a Device command which will prevent any access to the cabinet for a specified number of hours (between 1-168).
+- Lockdown this Device - Issues a Lockdown a Device command which will prevent any access to the cabinet for a specified number of hours (between 1-168).
 Issuing a Lock of 0 hours will cancel any existing lockdown.

 - Restart this Device - Issues a Restart a Device command which will cause the device to immediately restart as soon as it receives the command.